-Some steps that Organisations may consider taking to protect confidential information/data:
+Some steps that Organisations may consider taking to minimise risk and harm and to protect confidential information/data:

 - Understand what type of data including confidential information and personal and sensitive information is collected and managed by the organisation and who is authorised to access this information.
 An audit of the organisational data collection and flow may be required.
 Legal advice may also be required